Combining E-Graphs with Abstract Interpretation: Results

 \subsection{Benchmarks}

 We evaluate the implementation using 40 benchmarks from the FPTaylor \cite{Solovyev2018RigorousExpansions} supported subset of the FPBench benchmark suite \cite{Damouche2017TowardAnalysis}.
-We allow four iterations of e-graph rewriting for these experiments.
-Figure \ref{fig:boxplots} summarises the distribution of the results, showing a modest average interval reduction over naive IA, but a substantial improvement in particular cases.
-There is little correlation between the runtime and bound improvement.
+We allow four iterations of e-graph rewriting, as further rewriting iterations do not yield significant improvements in interval width on these modest benchmarks.

-Across this benchmark set the inclusion of IA and domain specific rewrites increased the number of e-graph nodes by 4\% on average but by up to 84\% in some cases.
+Across these benchmarks, the inclusion of IA and domain specific rewrites increased the number of e-graph nodes by 4\% on average but by up to 84\%.
 This demonstrates the additional rewrites that have been applied as a result of combining e-graphs and AI.
+Figure \ref{fig:boxplots} summarises the distribution of the interval width improvement and runtime across the benchmarks.
+The relative width boxplot shows that, on average, e-graph rewriting reduced the interval to 85\% of the width of the naive interval approximation.
+In a number of cases, the interval obtained from e-graph rewriting was reduced by almost 100\%.
+The runtime boxplot shows that runtimes remained small.
+There is little correlation between the runtime and bound improvement.
 The overhead of incorporating IA into the e-graph increased runtimes by less than 1\% on average.